 A public hearing was held on Thursday, September 14, 2017 from 6 p.m. to 8 p.m. at the Ronald F. Deaton Civic Auditorium during the public comment.
 It included a presentation on the proposed goals and strategies as well as an opportunity for the public to submit verbal or written comments.

 View the Public Hearing Presentation.

 Please find the latest update on the progress of the City's Assessment of Fair Housing Plan goals and strategies here.

 For more information and to stay up to date on the City’s AFH, visit our website at hcidla.lacity.org/public-policy-development

 If you have any questions regarding the AFH process, please send an email to firstname.lastname@example.org and include “AFH Questions” in the subject line.
-A staff member will respond to you within 72 hours.

 Photo Courtesy of Abode Communities.
 Jim Simmons Photography.